 +$300 REEF Program Fee per diver will be added to each package to cover the cost of the group leaders, seminar and survey materials.

-A special opportunity to spend a week diving in a hotspot of sharks and rays with world-renowned shark photographer, Marty Snyderman, and noted shark expert, Andy Dehart.
-Andy and Marty are leaders in the field of shark conservation and photography*.
-They will conduct daily seminars on sharks and other megafauna, as well as tropical eastern Pacific reef fish ID.
-They will also share stories and photos from their exciting ocean adventures.
+A special opportunity to spend a week diving in a hotspot of sharks and rays with world-renowned shark photographer and REEF Board Memeber, Marty Snyderman.
+Marty is a leader in the field of shark conservation and photography.
+He will conduct daily seminars on sharks and other megafauna, as well as tropical eastern Pacific reef fish ID.
+He will also share stories and photos from his exciting ocean adventures.
+Marty is regarded as one of the world's best shark photographers.
+He strives to create an emotional connection between a viewer and his subject.
+He views himself as a spokesperson for animals and ecosystems that cannot speak for themselves, to do what he can do to raise public awareness and effect change.

 Socorro Islands are part of the Revillagigedo Archipelago, located 250 miles off Baja Mexico's southern shore.
 These islands are a spectacular magnet for the largest ocean pelagic animals in the world.
 Schooling hammerhead sharks, dolphins, silky sharks, Galapagos sharks, clouds of jacks and barracuda, tuna, wahoo, marlin, oceanic white tips sharks, whale sharks and mantas.
 Mantas are the claim to fame for the Socorro Islands These magical animals use the submerged sea mounts as aggregation points and cleaning station.
 The rocky reefs are also home to an array of tropical eastern Pacific fish species; over 150 fish species have been documented in REEF surveys.
 Note that this is considered an advanced diving destination.